Shannon Beets, Interim President and Provost

 Sue Johnson, Chief Financial Officer

 Sue Johnson has brought over 25 years of progressive executive management experience to SNC.
-She began her career as a Senior Staff Accountant at Grant Thornton, one of the top account firms in the nation.
+She began her career as a Senior Staff Accountant at Grant Thornton, one of the top accounting firms in the nation.
 She subsequently served for over 9 years as the Chief Financial Officer for Harrah’s Lake Tahoe, overseeing a $160 million budget and directing the functions of accounting, finance, purchasing, credit, regulatory compliance and strategic planning/analysis, among others.

 Following her time at Harrah’s, Sue served as the Acting Chief Financial Officer for Carson City where she coordinated the operations of finance, risk management and purchasing; worked with bond counsel to coordinate bond sales; and directed the annual comprehensive financial report.
 She subsequently served for two separate one year periods as Carson City’s Internal Auditor.
 Prior to coming to SNC, she worked for Freeman & Williams, LLP, a Carson City based accounting practice where she developed and managed their internal control review services for a widely diversified clientele.